rorosaurus/roryhay.es/_posts/2023-01-01-nfc-business-cards.md

 *I'd recommend using a proper full size laser engraver/cutter with a moving XY carriage, if you can find one near you!
 Then the laser is perfectly perpendicular for the whole engraving!
 On these lasers, I would recommend starting with low power and high speed, then adjusting the speed lower and power higher with repeated runs on your first card.*

-## Programming the card
+## Programming your NFC card

+I suspect you can program your NFC card with your phone!

+Android 4.0 (Ice Cream Sandwich) introduced NFC in 2011, and the hardware is usually included on most mid-high end phones.
+Do a quick search if you aren't sure!

+iPhone 7 and later got NFC tag write support in 2014, with iOS 13 or newer.

-You should be able to use any third party NFC writer apps from your app store!
+Next, you can use any third party NFC writer apps from your app store!
 Decide what you want your NFC card to do, then choose an app to program with!

+What can it do?
+Pick one!
+First two are my favorites.

+* Create a new contact with your information already filled out
+* Open a website URL directly in the browser
+* Automatically connect to a Wi-Fi network or Bluetooth device
+* Launch an app
+* Display some plain text
+* And more!

-Here's a couple of my favorites:
+Here's a couple apps I can recommend tp write the desired tag information:

 ### NFC TagWriter by NXP